ebzzry/ebzzry.github.io/src/fallacies.md

 Just because someone is a scientist, doesn’t mean that he supports the [theory of evolution](http://notjustatheory.com/).
-It is likely that even if he is a scientist, he doesn’t understand the theory of evolution.
+It is likely that even if he is a scientist, he doesn’t understand the said theory.

 ## Appeal to anonymous authority